TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

   #### Figure 4: Planned connections utilized from pins on Adafruit AGC Electret Microphone Amplifier-MAX9814

 The buildable schematic in Figure 4 utilizes the pins on the Adafruit Technologies AGC Electret Microphone Amplifier [1].
 The first pin is the Attack/Release Ratio, which is the ratio between the attack time and the release time [4].
 The output pin will be connected to the processing subsystem and decoupled through a 1 uF to 100 uF capacitor.
+The range is specified by the manufacturer [1].
+Therefore a 1 uF capacitor will be used from Nichion [6].
 The gain pin will be connected to ground to allow for a 50 dB gain.
 The amplifier will be driven on the VDD pin by a 5V DC signal, to allow it to be easily powered by a conventional wall-wart [5].

 # Analysis